You want smart political talk without the meltdowns?

 Those are two very big pieces of progress.

-I don't want to get too into the weeds but it's important that we all understand the procedural obstacles in place here.
+I don't want to get too into the weeds, but it's important that we all understand the procedural obstacles in place here.

 It's just a matter of the threshold to which they are subject in the House and the Senate.

-So uh excuse me in the Senate.
+So, excuse me, in the Senate.

-I mean you get rid of Obamacare.
+I mean, you get rid of Obamacare.

-You literally repeal it and you repla you put in its place something that um it still allows preexisting conditions to be covered has that coverage for those up to the age of twenty six on their parents plan but allows for that stable transition for people who are already involved in health exchanges and like what they have but at the same time you've got to stop penalizing people who Sean they've opted to pay the penalty or the tax as have some of their employers in in lieu of buying anything because it's just so prohibitive.
+You literally repeal it, and you put in its place something that still allows pre-existing conditions to be covered, has that coverage for those up to the age of 26 on their parents' plan, but allows for that stable transition for people who are already involved in health exchanges and like what they have.

-There are no low premium high deductible plans that are affordable to most Americans.
+There are no low-premium, high-deductible plans that are affordable to most Americans.

 And there has been a disastrous result for many Americans who don't have another opportunity to buy health insurance out of their own pockets.

-They don't have that kind of spending money, disposable income so you've got some of these say single moms who now have two jobs 26, 27 hours each so that the employer doesn't have to provide them health care as a full time employee and instead they have two jobs are away from their kids that much more and they still don't have the benefits.
+So you've got some of these, say, single moms who now have two jobs, 26, 27 hours each, so that the employer doesn't have to provide them health care as a full-time employee.

 That has to change.